LakinduVirajith/Angular---All-In-One/README.md

 For template-driven forms: Use the (ngSubmit) event to handle form submissions.
 For reactive forms: Attach a listener to the FormGroup and handle form submissions programmatically.

+## Lifecycle Hooks

+Angular Lifecycle Hooks are methods provided by Angular that allow you to tap into various stages of a component's lifecycle.
+These hooks enable you to perform specific actions or execute code at certain moments during the lifecycle of a component, such as when it is being created, rendered, updated, or destroyed.
+Understanding these hooks is crucial for building effective Angular applications and managing the behavior of components.

+Angular provides eight different lifecycle hooks, which can be categorized into four phases.

+#### 1. Creation phase

+* ngOnChanges: Called whenever the input properties of a component change.

+* ngOnInit: Called once after the component is initialized and all its inputs are set.

+* ngDoCheck: Called during every change detection run, allowing you to implement your custom change detection logic.

+#### 2. Update phase

+* ngAfterContentInit: Called after content (e.g., projected content) has been initialized.

+* ngAfterContentChecked: Called after every check of the content (e.g., projected content).

+#### 3. Update and View phase

+* ngAfterViewInit: Called after the component's view (and child views) have been initialized.

+* ngAfterViewChecked: Called after every check of the component's view (and child views).

+#### 4. Destruction phase

+* ngOnDestroy: Called just before the component is destroyed and removed from the DOM.

 ## Services and Dependency Injection